Magazine

 QUICK LINKS

-One of the key factors that determine the success of an EB-5 investment is the EB-5 investment exit strategy.
+One of the key factors that determines the success of an EB-5 investment is the EB-5 investment exit strategy.
 This strategy outlines how and when investors can expect to receive their capital back, and it is essential for ensuring a smooth EB-5 loan repayment.
-Whether you have invested through a loan-based model or an equity-based model, the EB-5 visa investment payback will depend heavily on the project's performance and the fulfillment of its job creation goals.
+Whether you have invested through a loan-based model or an equity-based model, the EB-5 visa investment payback will depend heavily on the project's performance, the fulfilment of its job creation goals, and the two-year sustainment period established by the EB-5 Reform and Integrity Act of 2022 (RIA).

-The EB-5 funding repayment process typically occurs after the investor completes the two-year conditional residency period, assuming all USCIS requirements have been met.
-It is crucial to understand the EB-5 investment refund conditions requirements, as failure to meet these conditions can result in delayed repayment or even loss of the invested capital.
+The EB-5 funding repayment process typically occurs after the investor completes the required sustainment period and conditional residency requirements.
+For post-RIA investors (those who filed on or after March 15, 2022), a federal court ruling in July 2025 confirmed that capital must remain "at risk" for a minimum of two years from the date funds are deployed into the job-creating entity (JCE) — a significant reduction from the longer, open-ended timelines that applied under the pre-RIA framework.
+It is crucial to understand the EB-5 investment refund conditions requirements, as failure to meet these conditions can result in delayed repayment or even loss of invested capital.

 The EB-5 Immigrant Investor Program provides a pathway to U.S. residency for foreign investors by offering an opportunity to invest in job-creating projects.
-As the program continues to evolve, understanding the EB-5 investment repayment process is crucial for potential investors.
-This article explains everything you need to know about EB-5 investment repayment, the factors that affect it, and how to maximize your returns from EB-5 investments.
+As the program continues to evolve under the RIA framework — and with critical deadlines approaching in 2026 and 2027 — understanding the EB-5 investment repayment process is more important than ever.
+This article explains everything you need to know about EB-5 investment repayment, the factors that affect it, and how to maximise your returns from EB-5 investments.

 EB-5 Investment Refund Conditions and Requirements